Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-5.md

     These are the only two functions required for handling our password encyption and checking.

     The following code includes the functions and imports.

+    Copy this code to the auth/utils.py file

 ```python